karimra/gnmic/docs/cmd/path.md

 #### config-only

-When the `--config-only` flag is present, path are generated only for YANG leafs representing config data.
+When the `--config-only` flag is present, paths are generated only for YANG leafs representing config data.

 #### state-only

-When the `--state-only` flag is present, path are generated only for YANG leafs representing state data.
+When the `--state-only` flag is present, paths are generated only for YANG leafs representing state data.

+#### with-containers

+When the `--with-containers` flag is present, paths are generated also for YANG containers instead of only YANG leafs.

 ### Examples